jdaw1/chart_markers/Documentation/ChartMarkers_Gallery.md

 If others also use it, it would be even easier for your readers: even better.
 And it&rsquo;s free, released under the very permissive [Boost Software Licence, Version&nbsp;1.0](http://opensource.org/licenses/bsl1.0.html).

+Alas, GitHub&rsquo;s rendering of the markdown seems to shrink some of the wide SVGs.
+To compare sizes better, open images in a new tab.

 ## <a name="markers"></a>Markers ##